zacharywilliams05/Cyber-Range-VM-Creation-Automation/readme.md

 Take the error and put it into duck.ai.
 For me, I had an issue with some kind of "id" parameter (removed it), then an issue with some kind of "guest" parameter (removed it) and a few other things.
 After 4-5 check-ins with duck.ai the script ran successfully and when I went to the Azure GUI I saw the VM waiting there.

+You also may need to verify the file with a website like https://jsonlint.com/ to make sure your commas are in the right spots.

 ____
 # Step Four
 Test it out